ppy/osu-wiki/wiki/Tournaments/MWC/2021_4K/en.md

 4. All successfully formed teams will be published after the Registration Phase.
    - A team should have at least 3 players registered to have the chance to play the Qualifier stage.
    - The top 32 seeded teams will qualify to the Round of 32.
-5. Organisers, mappool selectors and referees must not participate as a player in the tournament.
+5. Organisers, Mappool Selectors and referees must not participate as a player in the tournament.

 ### Qualifier instructions